Leaderboard

 4 points

-5. Lesson 7 In the first place I flipped both of the pins because I want my shadow coming from the top left and the pins haven't.
+Lesson 7 In the first place I flipped both of the pins because I want my shadow coming from the top left and the pins haven't.
 For the right pin I went with all the settings as in the lesson.
 I made the second pin somewhat shorter and at a different angle, Therefore the shadow could be a tiny bit darker because it was nearer to the background.
 I was wondering what else I could use to make a different cast shadow.
 I have other pins but they are only different in color or what is on top.
 When I was browsing through my stash I found balloons and was wondering if I could make it work this way too.
-The size of the balloon and the washitape on the string is not in proportion to the other elements on this background, but for this trial I don't mind.
+The size of the balloon and the washitape on the string is not in proportion to the other elements on this background, but for this trial I don't mind.4 points

 4 points